vsoch/vsoch.github.io/_posts/2018/2018-04-09-fireworks.md

 up perfectly as actual characters.

-I also realized that the result was beautiful without the more complicated overlay, and by removing the asyncronous loop and just using a standard for loop, the fireworks looked **much** more like fireworks.
+I also realized that the result was beautiful without the more complicated overlay, and by removing the asynchronous loop and just using a standard for loop, the fireworks looked **much** more like fireworks.
 And then I deleted a
 <a href="https://github.com/vsoch/algorithms/commit/29f591b53650109419e3482356c2781f843d3c23#diff-ba47e3ecc231ea5708d2dae24a5550cfL396" target="_blank">LOT</a> of code!
 Here was another important lesson: